Core collapse in resonant self-interacting dark matter across two decades in halo mass: Simulations

 \subsection{Collisional distribution functions}

 The characteristic core-collapse timescale of SIDM halos with elastic self-interactions is~\citep{Yang2024}

-where $\sigma_{\rm{s}} \equiv \sqrt{G \, \rho_{\rm{s}} \, r_{\rm{s}}^2}$. $C$ is an order-unity prefactor that is chosen by convention to match the evolution of halos in N-body simulations and analytic gravothermal fluid models \cite{Essig2019}.
+where $\sigma_{\rm{s}} \equiv \sqrt{G \, \rho_{\rm{s}} \, r_{\rm{s}}^2}$. $\rho_{\rm{s}}$ and $r_{\rm{s}}$ are some choice of characteristic scale density and scale radius, which are often chosen to be those of the NFW profile~\citep{NFW1997}.
+Here, $C$ is an order-unity prefactor that is chosen by convention to match the evolution of halos in N-body simulations and analytic gravothermal fluid models \cite{Essig2019}.
 We use $C \simeq 0.85$\footnote{In Paper\,I~\citep{Tran2024_1}, we mistakenly reported all values of $C$ as 1.5 times smaller than the actual values.
 However, this is of no consequence to our analysis, as the relative comparisons between models are not affected by the absolute values.} following our previous work~\citep{Tran2024_2}.
 We define the scaled time as $t = T/\tau(\sigma_{\rm eff}/m)$, where $T$ is the physical time.
 As $\sigma_{\rm eff}/m$ can vary when the halo evolves, we compute $t$, instead, by integrating the instantaneous ``phase'' shift

 We denote $\tilde{t}$ as the adaptively scaled time and $t$ as the linear scaled time.
 Typically, $\tilde{t} \sim 1$ corresponds to the onset of core collapse when the core density increases exponentially.
 We define the adaptive collapse timescale $\tilde{\tau} (\sigma_{\rm{eff}}/m)$ as when